qiixiangg/q-dev-sagemaker-bank-marketing-prediction/README.md

    - Artifacts are stored in mlruns directory

 5. Open `notebooks/model_development.ipynb` to start the DS workflow
-   - The notebook will automatically:
+   - By running the notebook, you will:
      - Download the dataset if not present
      - Connect to the MLflow server
    - All preprocessing steps are performed in-memory